tardate/LittleArduinoProjects/BoldportClub/TheCuttle/README.md

 What's different about this board?
 It is by far the most beautiful Arduino-like board I own!

+Note: I've also created a Fritzing part for the Cuttle module, see [FritzingParts/TheCuttle](../../FritzingParts/TheCuttle/).

 ### Parts & Unboxing

 ![kit_packaging](./assets/kit_packaging.jpg?raw=true)